A fast iterative PDE-based algorithm for feedback controls of nonsmooth mean-field control problems: Introduction

-The proposed accelerated proximal gradient approach has the following advantages in solving \eqref{cforward}-\eqref{cvalue}: (i) unlike the aforementioned PMP approach, our algorithm requires neither (pointwise) analytical minimization of the Hamiltonian nor deriving the optimality systems, and hence can be applied to MFC problems with general mean-field interactions through the control variables; (ii) our algorithm shares the same computational complexity as the gradient-based algorithms in \cite{pfeiffer2017numerical,archibald2020efficient,vsivska2020gradient, kerimkulov2021modified} (by requiring one gradient evaluation per iteration), but enjoys an accelerated convergence rate and can handle general convex nonsmooth costs, including $\ell_1$-regularizers and control constraints.
-In fact, such an accelerated gradient iteration is known to be an optimal first order (gradient) method (in the sense of complexity analysis) for minimizing finite-dimensional nonsmooth functions \cite{beck2009fast}; (iii) our method represents the control iterates in a feedback form (cf., \cite{archibald2020efficient,vsivska2020gradient, kerimkulov2021modified} which update controls as stochastic processes), and avoids the curse of dimensionality in the gradient evaluation as the number of iterations tends to infinity (see Section \ref{SEC:NAG} for details).
+The proposed accelerated proximal gradient approach has the following advantages in solving \eqref{cforward}-\eqref{cvalue}: (i) unlike the aforementioned PMP approach, our algorithm requires neither (pointwise) analytical minimization of the Hamiltonian nor deriving the optimality systems, and hence can be applied to MFC problems with general mean-field interactions through the control variables; (ii) our algorithm shares the same computational complexity as the gradient-based algorithms in \cite{pfeiffer2017numerical,archibald2020efficient,vsivska2020gradient, kerimkulov2021modified}, but enjoys an accelerated convergence rate and can handle general convex nonsmooth costs, including $\ell_1$-regularizers and control constraints.
+In fact, such an accelerated gradient iteration is known to be an optimal first order (gradient) method (in the sense of complexity analysis) for minimizing finite-dimensional nonsmooth functions \cite{beck2009fast}; (iii) our method represents the control iterates in a feedback form (cf., \cite{archibald2020efficient,vsivska2020gradient, kerimkulov2021modified} which update controls as stochastic processes), and avoids the curse of dimensionality in the gradient evaluation as the number of iterations tends to infinity (see Section \ref{SEC:NAG} for details); (iv) { compared to directly applying NAG method to optimize \eqref{cvalue} over feedback controls, our algorithm avoids the necessity of evaluating the proximal map of the nonsmooth cost with respect to feedback controls.
+This optimization enhances the efficiency of the algorithm; see Remark \ref{rem:referee2} for further details.}